Chewy Fudgy Homemade Brownies.

 - 2 Tablespoons (30ml) heavy cream or half-and-half

 - salt, to taste

-The brownies will stay fresh in an airtight container at room temperature for 1 week.
-Unfrosted brownies freeze well, up to 2 months.
+- The brownies will stay fresh in an airtight container at room temperature for 1 week.

-*You may use an 11x7 inch baking pan instead - the bake time is about 35-40 minutes.
+- You can use an 11x7 inch baking pan instead - the bake time is about 35-40 minutes.

-You may recognize this brownie recipe.
+You might recognize today’s brownie recipe.
 I published a very similar one in my cookbook.
-I call them Death by Chocolate Brownies because they are just that – so intense!
+I call them Death by Chocolate Brownies because they are just that – so intense.
 The only difference is that I don’t use cocoa powder or brown sugar.
 They’re still out of this world!

 Try my Raspberry Cheesecake Brownies next!